chanzuckerberg/idetik/docs/guide/getting-started.md

 A layer renders data from a source. [`ImageLayer`](/api/classes/ImageLayer.html) draws one 2D slice of a multi-channel image and streams the chunks that intersect the current view at a resolution matched to the zoom level.
 Its constructor takes the source, the slice, and the appearance of each channel.

 Slice coordinates select the data in the same world units the camera uses.
-The image has five axes: time, channel, z, y, and x.
+Idetik models five axes: time, channel, z, y, and x; matching the OME-NGFF v0.4 and v0.5 specs.
+Data axes are mapped onto these by name, so `x` and `y` must be present while `t`, `c`, and `z` are picked up when the metadata declares them.

 The image layer shows the XY plane by default.
 The slice therefore fixes a time point and a z position and lists which channels to load.